Running Integration Tests

 Execute third party integration tests

-For core tests it makes sense that the integration tests do not reside within individual modules, because most integration test execute code from many different modules.
+For core tests, it makes sense that the integration tests do not reside within individual modules, because most integration tests execute code from many different modules.

 Specific integration tests for shop implementation could also be placed within a different subdirectory of